atarashansky/self-assembling-manifold/README.md

 sam_gui = SAMGUI(sam) # sam is your SAM object
 sam_gui.SamPlot
 ```
 This will launch an interactive widget that you can use to explore the data.
-I tried my best to add tooltips wherever possible.
+I tried my best to add tooltips (hover mouse over labels) wherever possible.
 Please submit an issue if there are any outstanding bugs / feature requests.

+I still have to document this, but you can click on a cell to select / deselect all cells with matching labels.

 ![SAM GUI example image](samgui.png)